-The college has, for a significant time, held the government 'Positive About Disability' double tick symbol and has, on a consistent basis, met the standards applied by that scheme in the attraction, support and retention of disabled staff.
-The college has now migrated to the new Disability Confident Scheme and will be undertaking a self-assessment with a view to further improving practices.
+The college had, for a significant time, held the government 'Positive About Disability' double tick symbol and has, on a consistent basis, met the standards applied by that scheme in the attraction, support and retention of disabled staff.
+The college has now migrated to the new Disability Confident Scheme and has retained that award following review in 2018.